FAA had initial version of Boeing’s proposed software fix seven weeks before the Ethiopian crash

 Yet the revelation that the agency had at least an early version of Boeing’s software patch in January is sure to raise the question of whether it could have been approved and deployed to the worldwide MAX fleet earlier, before the Ethiopian accident.

-Boeing’s software update is intended to address flaws in a new flight control system, called MCAS (Maneuvering Characteristics Augmentation System), that Boeing introduced on the MAX.
+Boeing’s software update is intended to address flaws in a new flight-control system, called MCAS (Maneuvering Characteristics Augmentation System), that Boeing introduced on the MAX.
 That system is suspected of causing the crash of Lion Air Flight 610 in October, in which 189 people died, with indications that it may also have played a role in the Ethiopian crash this month.

-Clearly great care must go into the assessment of any change to an airplane system to ensure it’s safe and doesn’t inadvertently cause new problems.
+Clearly, great care must go into the assessment of any change to an airplane system to ensure it’s safe and doesn’t inadvertently cause new problems.

 Elwell will testify that since January the FAA has been doing intensive testing of the updated Boeing system, according to his prepared remarks.